Dance, Kid, Dance

-"Dance, Kid, Dance" is a single by the American rock band Shinedown, released on January 24, 2025, as the second official single from their upcoming eighth studio album.
+"Dance, Kid, Dance" is a single by the American rock band Shinedown, released on January 24, 2025, as the second official single from their eighth studio album, Eight.

 Background

 On January 15, 2025, the band shared a Spotify playlist titled "D.K.D.
-Mixtape," featuring a diverse range of songs from various genres, accompanied by the suggestion to "let the music move you."
+Mixtape", featuring a diverse range of songs from various genres, accompanied by the suggestion to "let the music move you".
 This playlist's title was later revealed to be an acronym for "Dance, Kid, Dance".
 On January 17, the band officially announced that the song would be released on January 24, alongside another single, "Three Six Five".
 The songs were released together as a double A-side single.
 A music video for the song was released on April 3, 2025, directed by Lewis Cater.

 The band's 2025 tour is named after the song.

 Lyrics

 The song serves as both a social critique and a personal statement.
-The lyrics address the increasing societal decline, criticizing the addiction to superficial thrills and the growing isolation of individuals.
-Additionally, the song conveys a message about overcoming personal fears and embracing life's experiences.
+The lyrics address the increasing societal decline, criticizing the addiction to superficial thrills and the growing isolation of individuals, while simultaneously conveying a message about overcoming personal fears and embracing life's experiences.

 In an interview with "Faceculture" Eric Bass said that the song is "about how, as a society, we put kids on a lot of pharmaceutical drugs, at least in America we do, for sure — a lot of antidepressants and Ritalin and things like this.
 And by the way, that's one place that I was fortunate as a child.
 I was diagnosed with what was just termed as ADD back in the 1970s when I was diagnosed with it, but there was no 'H' in ADHD.
 But they wanted to put me on Ritalin, and my mother said no, which I'm really happy she didn't.
 At the time, me being a kid, I wasn't sure how to navigate those waters".